What are Continuing Qualifications Requirements?

 *How to Participate in CQR if You Earned Your Credential Before January 1, 2011

-For those that aren't required to complete CQR but would like to sign up anyway, we'll have a process for doing so in early 2018.
+For those that aren't required to complete CQR but would like to sign up anyway, we'll have a process for doing so in the coming months.
 Watch the resources tab of your online account for more information.